Opposites – A contrario

 Since in this world liars may win belief, / Be sure of the opposite likewise – that this world / Hears many a true word and believes it not (id., p.
 357).

-The a contrario reflex is a typical example of how argumentation leads us to contemplate things from a different perspective, under a different wordings; or, as Grize would say, in a different light, S. Schematization.
+The opposites reflex is a typical example of how argumentation leads us to see things from a different perspective, under a different formulation; or, as Grize would say, in a different light, see Schematization.

 4. A transcultural topos

-The application of the topos from opposites is a semantic reflex that combines well with analogical reasoning.
-Like the topos a fortiori, the topos from opposites has cross-cultural validity.
+As a semantic reflex, the topos of opposites combines well with analogical reasoning.
+Like the topos a fortiori, the topos of opposites has cross-cultural validity.
 The following two examples come from the Chinese tradition.

 Wang Chung, Four Things to be Avoided.
 [2]